johanvanhelden/dockerhero/readme.md

     extra_hosts:
       - "projectname.localtest.me:172.25.0.12"
 ```
-### Adding More Services
+### Adding more services

 Sometimes you might need to spin up more services, like for example an SFTP server.
-You can easilly achieve this by adding these services to your `docker-compose.override.yml`, in the section `services`, like this:
+You can easilly achieve this by adding these services to your `docker-compose.override.yml`, in the `services:` section, like this:

 ```yml
 services: